Graylog2/documentation/pages/enterprise/forwarder.rst

 *****

-The same Forwarder agent can be used for both Graylog Cloud and on-premise Graylog installations, but the required configuration is different for each environment.
+The same Forwarder agent can be used for both Graylog Cloud and on-premise Graylog installations, but the required setup is different for each environment.

 Create Forwarder Input (on-premise only)
 ========================================